brandur/sorg/content/drafts/mongodb.md

 Razor][razor], I think it's much more likely that the original MongoDB developers fundamentally didn't understand that the way they were confirming writes was problematic.
-They ran some benchmarks, and believing the good numbers to be the inherent result of their own programming brilliance, flouted them for the world to see.
-Later, they realized that guaranteeing data integrity was something that people cared about and which they weren't providing, and so slowly started withdrawing their claims around superior performance.
+They ran some benchmarks, and believing the good numbers to be the inherent result of their own brilliance, flouted them for the world to see.
+Later, realizing that guaranteeing data integrity was something that people cared about and which their system wasn't providing, and so slowly started withdrawing their claims around superior performance.

 However, the incident does given us some insight into the MongoDB developers themselves, most notably how their inexperience with data systems could have